 Born in 1927, second-generation Singapore female artist Chen Cheng Mei is known for her vivid coloured oil paintings and original spontaneous prints.
-Graduated from NAFA in 1954, Chen majored in western painting and was mentored by Cheong Soo Pieng and Lim Hak Tai.
+A 1954 NAFA graduate, Chen majored in Western painting and was mentored by Cheong Soo Pieng and Lim Hak Tai.
 Eager to improve her line-works, Chen also studied Chinese calligraphy under Chui Ta Tee.
 From the 1960s to 70s, Chen was one of the pioneers of the Ten-Men Art Group and travelled widely to primitive locations to gather inspiration.
-She depicted what she experienced into vivid artworks creating a refreshing style, which is unique, and naïve.
-Chen’s strength in painting has enabled her to be highly competent in printmaking as well.
-Featuring a selection of 50 works, this exhibition was a showcase of the evolution of Chen's artistic repertoire over the past five decades.